takagi/cl-cuda/README.markdown

 ### [Special Variable] \*show-messages\*

-Specifying whether to let cl-cuda show operational messages or not.
+Specifies whether to let cl-cuda show operational messages or not.

 Default: `t`